Robinlovelace/cyclemon/README.md

 </div>

-To define the ‘area of interest,’ two approaches were implemented: a simple buffer and a we used a 2 stage buffering process, as illustrated in Figure <a href="#fig:buffers">2.2</a>.
-Reasons for wanting to go beyond the simple buffering approach were computational and
+We tested two approaches to define the ‘area of interest’: a simple buffer and a three-stage buffering process, as illustrated in Figure
-policy-related: computationally, model run times (and visualisation load times in interactive maps) depend on the amount of data served, so there is an incentive to reduce the size of the input data; from a policy perspective, planners usually want to focus on a particular region over which they have control (and budget).
-The simple buffer approach was simply to create a buffer of a fixed distance (10 km in the first instance) around the destination (in this case the parishes of Chepstown and Abergavenny).
-Building on this, the three-stage process was as
+<a href="#fig:buffers">2.2</a>.
+The simple buffer approach involved
-follows:
+creating polygon with borders a fixed distance (10 km in the first instance) around the destination (in this case the parishes of Chepstown and Abergavenny).
+Model run times (and visualisation load times in interactive maps) depend on the amount of data served, creating an incentive reduce the size of the input data, and from a policy perspective, it makes sense to focus on the area over which local planners have control (and budget).
+In this context, the three-stage process was developed as follows:

 1. Create a buffer around the zone of interest with a threshold distance (set to 10 km)